jedisct1/zig-kangarootwelve/README.md

 This implementation follows the specification from [RFC9861](https://www.rfc-editor.org/info/rfc9861) and provides both KT128 (based on TurboSHAKE128) and KT256 (based on TurboSHAKE256).

+## Security

+KangarooTwelve inherits its security foundation from over 15 years of intensive cryptanalysis of the Keccak permutation, the same primitive underlying SHA-3.
+This is not a new untested algorithm, but rather a performance-optimized variant of one of the most scrutinized cryptographic primitives in history.

+### Proven Cryptographic Foundation

+Keccak underwent rigorous analysis during the SHA-3 competition (2008-2012), where it was evaluated by the world's leading cryptographers before being selected by NIST as the SHA-3 standard.
+The scrutiny hasn't stopped—cryptanalysts continue to study Keccak-based functions, with the most recent significant analysis published at CRYPTO 2024.
+After all these years of analysis, Keccak's security remains solid.

+KangarooTwelve uses the Keccak-p[1600,12] permutation with 12 rounds, exactly half the 24 rounds used in SHA-3.
+This design choice was made by the original Keccak team themselves, who leveraged their deep understanding of the permutation's security properties.
+Any cryptanalysis of Keccak directly applies to understanding K12's security.

+### Security Strength and Margin

+K12 provides 128-bit security strength, equivalent to AES-128 and SHAKE128, which is sufficient for virtually all applications.
+For post-quantum security, K12 achieves NIST's security level 2 when using at least 256-bit outputs.

+The current state of cryptanalysis shows attacks reaching 6 rounds of the Keccak permutation, leaving K12's 12 rounds with a substantial security margin.
+While this margin is smaller than SHA-3's (which has 24 rounds), it reflects a deliberate engineering trade-off: K12 sacrifices some conservative margin for significantly better performance, while maintaining strong practical security.

+### Standardization and Ongoing Review

+The KangarooTwelve draft was proposed in 2016 and underwent 8 years of public scrutiny before being standardized as RFC 9861 in 2025.

 ## Installation

 Add this package to your `build.zig.zon`: